shenwilly/ubi-games-bridge/README.md

 # UBI Games Bridge

 One-way token bridge from Matic to Ethereum.
 Contracts should be deployed using `CREATE2` on both Matic & Ethereum.
-Includes a burner contract on the Ethereum side.
+Includes a UBI burner contract for the Ethereum side.

 ## Available Functionality